bytebase/bytebase.com/content/blog/postgres-vs-mysql.md

 ---

-The [2023 Stack Overflow survey](https://survey.stackoverflow.co/2023/) shows that Postgres has taken over the first place spot from MySQL and become the most admired, desired databases.
+The [2023 Stack Overflow survey](https://survey.stackoverflow.co/2023/) shows that Postgres has taken over the first place spot from MySQL and become the most admired, desired database.

 ![stackoverflow](/content/blog/postgres-vs-mysql/stackoverflow.webp)